RoverIsADog/gradetracklite/server/README.md

 ### Response

 The server verifies the JWT token and checks if the course exists and belongs to the user.
-Then, it delete the given course, along with all of its categories (deleting a category also deletes its associated grade items).
+Then, it deletes the given course, along with all of its categories (deleting a category also deletes its associated grade items).
 It then sends a response with the following content:

 - error
 - message